melihsahtiyan/langchain-agent-template/README.md

 - Memory usage
 - Error rates

+## 🐞 Known Issues

+### DuckDuckGo Search Tool

+- The DuckDuckGo search tool is currently unreliable due to issues with the underlying `duckduckgo-search` and `duck-duck-scrape` packages (frequent parsing errors and service changes).
+- If you encounter errors or failed searches, see [DuckDuckGo Search Troubleshooting](./docs/duckduckgo-troubleshooting.md) for details, workarounds, and alternative solutions.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.